Dristro/PureTorch/README.md

 <br></br>

 ### New Features
-1. **`PureTorch.Tensor`**:
+1. **`puretorch.Tensor`**:
-   - A NumPy array wrapper to track gradients for efficient back-propagation.
+   - autograd.tensor wrapper, tracks gradients for efficient back-propagation.
-   - Back-propagation is easier and more convenient.
+   - back-propagation is easier and more convenient.
-2. **`PureTorch.nn`**:
+2. **`puretorch.nn`**:
-   - New modules replicate PyTorch's syntax and usability.
-3. **Perceptron as the Building Block**:
-   - Located at `PureTorch.nn.Perceptron`, this component will help build layers like `Linear`.
+   - neural network modules like: `linear`, `sequential`, more.
+3. **puretorch.optim**:
+   - optimizers like: `SGD`, other (will add more soon).
+4. **autograd**:
+   - autograd is now supported, allowing users to build custom functions and give full control over gradnients.
 <br></br>

 ### Deprecations
-1. The **PureTorch.layers.x** system is replaced with a simpler, PyTorch-like API.
+1. The **puretorch.layers.x** system is replaced with a simpler, PyTorch-like API.
 2. Temporarily removed activations, losses, and optimizers.
-These will return with updated functionality, supporting Tensors and Perceptrons.
+These will return with updated functionality, supporting Tensors.
 <br></br>

-*The current implementation of a Tensor is inspired by **Andrej Karpathy's 'Micrograd'***
-<br></br>

-*Runs on CPU only.
+> *Runs on CPU only.
 Might add GPU support later.*

 ---

 # Purpose
-Raw implementation of PyTorch using NumPy.
+Raw implementation of PyTorch-like library using NumPy.
 The structure and essence of torch remains the same, but its  implemented using NumPy.

 ---

 # Structure
 <u><b>New file structure</b></u>:
-- PureTorch
+- puretorch
     - nn
-        - Linear
+        - linear
-        - Perceptron (will be deprecated soon)
+        - Perceptron (will be deprecated in v1.1.0)
-        - Sequential
+        - sequential
     - optim
+      - optimizer
+      - sgd
+    - tensor (autograd.tensor, modified for better nn compatibility)
+- autograd
+  - context
+  - engine (not in use now.
+Abstractions of tensor-ops will be added here, along with higher level tensor logic)
-      - Optimizer
+  - function
-      - SGD
+  - ops
-    - Tensor
+  - tensor

 Will be adding other layers, activations, losses and optimizers.